DiligentGraphics/DiligentSamples/Samples/AntTweakBar/README.md

 ![](Screenshot.png)

-This sample demonstrates how to use [AntTweakBar library](http://anttweakbar.sourceforge.net/doc) to create a simple user interface.
+This sample demonstrates how to use [AntTweakBar library](http://anttweakbar.sourceforge.net/doc) to create simple user interface.